xamarin/GoogleApisForiOSComponents/Firebase.CloudMessaging/component/GettingStarted.md

+# Firebase Cloud Messaging on iOS

+## About Firebase Cloud Messaging

+Firebase Cloud Messaging offers a broad range of messaging options and capabilities.
+I invite you to read the following [documentation][10] to have a better understanding about notification messages and data messages and what you can do with them using FCM's options.

+## Table of content

-# Setting Up a Firebase Cloud Messaging Client App on iOS
+## Setting Up a Firebase Cloud Messaging Client App on iOS

 You can implement Firebase Cloud Messaging in two complementary ways: